 A data set with MaxDiff variable sets where the alternatives are the variables and the Best and Worst selections are the category labels, as per the above example.

-- These instructions cater to a non-randomized single version design and a randomized multiple version design.
+- These instructions cater to a non-randomized single version design (respondents see the same alternatives for each question) and a randomized multiple version design (where respondents were shown random alternatives for each question).

 - Make sure your MaxDiff selection variables and any variables that store the attributes shown (when your design is randomized) have each been set up as a set of Nominal - Multi questions, one for each task or iteration in the design.
 If your design asks each respondent to evaluate 4 sets of alternatives 6 times, then there should be 6 sets of Nominal - Multi variables made up of 4 variables each in your project.